Quark structure of isoscalar- and isovector-scalar mesons and nuclear matter property: Phenomenological analysis and numerical results

 This reasoning based on the symmetry argument can also be seen in the analysis of the slope of the symmetry energy $L$.
 From Fig.~\ref{fig:lvar}, one can see that there is quantitative difference between opt and FSU-$\rm \delta$6.7 due to the exact $\rm U(3)_V$ symmetry applied here but the qualitative behavior is similar.
-The valley structure of the slope around $0.6 n_0$ yields the plateau-like structure of $E_{\rm sym}$ below $n_0$ and gives a realistic $E_{\rm sym}$.
+The valley structure of the slope around $0.6 n_0$ yields the plateaulike structure of $E_{\rm sym}$ below $n_0$ and gives a realistic $E_{\rm sym}$.
 In addition, it is found that the slope is affected mainly by the quark condensates.
 It's reasonable to expect that the behavior of $L$ can be revised by breaking the $\rm U(3)_V$ symmetry into $\rm SU(3)_V\times U(1)_V$.

-It is found in Fig.~\ref{fig:kvar} that the variations of $\alpha, \beta$ and $c$ increase or decrease $K$ at all regions below $2n_0$ while those multi-meson coupling contributions are opposite between regions below and above $n_0$, especially those triple- and quadruple-scalar-meson couplings.
+It is found in Fig.~\ref{fig:kvar} that the variations of $\alpha,\ \beta$, and $c$ increase or decrease $K$ at all regions below $2n_0$, while those multimeson coupling contributions are opposite between regions below and above $n_0$, especially those triple- and quadruple-scalar-meson couplings.
 The behavior of $K$ can affect the speed of sound $v_s$ NM.
-Explicitly, a large $K$ always leads to a large $v_s$ by definition.
-Since $v_s$ is at the center of the stage in the studies on strong interaction in dense systems, since its unique behavior always indicates interesting phenomenons~\cite{Ma:2018qkg,Zhao:2020dvu,Kapusta:2021ney,Margueron:2021dtx,Hippert:2021gfs}.
-The analysis here may provide some hints about introducing multi-meson couplings in a more logical way.
+Explicitly, a large $K$ always leads to a large $v_s$ by definition. $v_s$ is at the center of the stage in the studies on strong interaction in dense systems, since its unique behavior always indicates interesting phenomena~\cite{Ma:2018qkg,Zhao:2020dvu,Kapusta:2021ney,Margueron:2021dtx,Hippert:2021gfs}.
+The analysis here may provide some hints about introducing multimeson couplings in a more logical way.

-Different from other properties discussed above, the constraint on the skewness coefficient $J_0$ is not well understood, and it varies between $-1200\ {\rm MeV}$ and $400\ {\rm MeV}$ based on different targets or analysis methods~\cite{Farine:1997vuz,Xie:2019sqb,Choi:2020eun}.
-An interesting point is that a plateau-like structure is found in every model from Fig.~\ref{fig:jvar}.
-The parameter variation effects are similar to that in the incompressibility $K$, that is, the multi-meson coupling contributions are opposite between high density regions and low density regions.
+Different from other properties discussed above, the constraint on the skewness coefficient $J_0$ is not well understood, and it varies between $-1200$ and $400\ {\rm MeV}$ based on different targets or analysis methods~\cite{Farine:1997vuz,Xie:2019sqb,Choi:2020eun}.
+An interesting point is that a plateaulike structure is found in every model from Fig.~\ref{fig:jvar}.
+The parameter variation effects are similar to that in the incompressibility $K$; that is, the multimeson coupling contributions are opposite between high-density regions and low-density regions.